 Toronto Polish Film Festival showcases new media arts and films with a Polish focus.
-This year, we are celebrating our 11th year in business.
+This year, we are celebrating our 13th edition of the festival.
 The films screened at the Toronto Polish Film Festival represent significant and recent contributions of Polish filmmakers to world cinema, as well as international filmmakers which films contain Polish theme.
 The main mission of the Toronto Polish Film Festival is to promote Polish Cinema and encourage greater understanding and communication among different cultures in Toronto and all of Canada.

 Feature Fictional Film- over 60 min